barbeque/hibachi/README.markdown

 * <tt>DataStructures.js</tt> - Utility functions for handling arrays
 * <tt>Keyboard.js</tt> - Abstracts away keyboard event listening so that the consumer can just ask "is the key currently down?"
 * <tt>StreamedImage.js</tt> - Provides a placeholder if an image is not fully loaded yet.
+* <tt>SpriteSheet.js</tt> - Provides an easy way to draw sprites from a uniformly sized sprite sheet

 There's also a partial example in <tt>example</tt> and some Jasmine BDD tests in <tt>tests</tt>.